digiteg/esp_testing_demo/README.md

 ## 4. State Transition Testing
 ![State Transition Testing](/img/testtechstt.png)

+Technique changes in input conditions which change the state of the Application Under Test (AUT).
+This allows the tester to test the behavior of an AUT.
+The tester can perform this action by entering various input conditions in a sequence.
+You should provide positive as well as negative input test values for evaluating the system behavior.

+Guidelines:

+- State transition should be used when you are testing the application for a limited set of input values.
+- and you wants to test sequence of events which happen in an AUT.

 ## 5. Error Guessing
 Tester knows common mistakes that developers usually forget to handle:
 - Divide by zero.